Elementary Education, BS

 Total Hours77

 The degree will be a BS Degree without certification.
-Students will follow the same degree plan as one of the four emphasis above (EC-6 Reading, EC-6 Bilingual, EC-6 Early childhood with STEM, or 4-8 Mathematics) except for the last semester, during which they will choose 9 SCH of faculty advisor approved elective courses that will replace the clinical teaching component of the degree.
+For students who determine during their senior year that they will not seek teacher certification, they will choose 9 SCH of faculty advisor approved elective courses that will replace the clinical teaching component of the degree.

 Course Sequencing